Why Book Royal Palace of Madrid Tickets with us?

 The Royal Palace of Madrid tickets will give you a glimpse inside of what was once home to the royal kings of Spain.
 The palace is spread across 135,000 square feet and houses 3,418 rooms across and is one of the largest palaces in the world.
 The Royal Palace of Madrid entry tickets will give you access to all the main rooms that visitors are allowed to visit.
 With lush green gardens and breathtaking architecture, the palace holds a beauty that you need to witness to believe.

-What is the best time to experience the Royal Palace Of Madrid?
+How old is the Royal Palace of Madrid?

 The Royal Palace of Madrid was built by Italian architect Filippo Juavarra during the reign of King Felipe V in 1738 and its construction was completed in 1755.
 The palace has replaced the old Alcazar Palace, which was destroyed by fire in 1734.
 In 2023, this iconic palace stands as one of the most popular tourist attractions which showcases Spain’s rich history and architectural heritage.